DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 :warning: **The following procedure is applicable to _6OP-DX_ module only (_6OP-DX Kompakt_ module doesn't embed DX7 potentiometers!)**

-To quickly assign a DX7 parameter as "target" of a new modulation:
+To do a quick assign of DX7 parameter as "target" into a new modulation slot:

-- Place the mouse cursor over the DX7 parameter (related potentiometer) you'll want to it become as modulated (target).
+- Place the mouse cursor over the DX7 parameter (related potentiometer) you'll want to assign as modulation target.
-- Press the mod. (modifier) key - by default: **Tab** key, and hold it.
+- Press the mod. (modifier) key, and hold it.
-- Touch the potentiometer (left-mouse click).
+- Touch the potentiometer (left-mouse button click).

-By doing this action, the module's logic creates a new modulation "slot" (ignored if the limit of existing modulations - 28 - was previously reached), then the **Modulation Matrix** screen is automatically opened.
-Added modulation is always located at the bottom of the display (the lastest with the red cross touchable icon).
-The selected DX7 parameter is defined as modulation target, as expected.
-However, you'll must set the modulation source, the amount (via its fader), the behavior of the modulation (by default, **ABSOLUTE**, but can be **RELATIVE**, or temporary... **DISABLED**), and optionally the **INV.** checkbox state, all as required.
+By doing this action, the module's logic adds a new modulation "slot" (operation is ignored if the limit of existing modulations - 28 - was previously reached), then the **Modulation Matrix** screen is automatically invoked.
+New modulation is always located at the bottom of the display (the lastest who have a red cross touchable icon).
+The selected DX7 parameter is defined as modulation target (instead of empty).
+However, you'll must define the modulation source, the amount (via its fader), the 'behavior' of the modulation (by default, **ABSOLUTE**, but can be **RELATIVE**, or temporary... **DISABLED**), and optionally the **INV.** checkbox state, all as required.

-:warning: Please remember all button-based DX7 parameters, **BREAKPOINT**, **L. CURVE** and **R. CURVE** potentiometers (for all operators), and the **OUTPUT LEVEL** (master) potentiometer, cannot be selected as modulation target.
+:warning: Please remember all button-based DX7 parameters, **BREAKPOINT**, **L. CURVE** and **R. CURVE** potentiometers (for all operators), and the **OUTPUT LEVEL** (master) potentiometer, cannot be selected as modulation target!